Klortiz/cse15l-lab-reports/lab4.md

 I changed that `1` for a `2` by first entering the text editor `nano` by typing `nano ListExamples.java` (I was already there).
 > `nano` is a text editor built-in inside bash, we can use it to overwrite the file with a code that works.

-To make the change, I moved the `<right>` arrow key until the white pointer was on the right side of the `1` I wanted to delete.
+To make the change, I moved the `<right>` arrow key until the white pointer was on the right side of the `1` I wanted to delete (about 10 times).
 > The white (square) pointer deletes and types on the space right before it.

 ![image](https://user-images.githubusercontent.com/122419405/221388264-2e374cb5-1a19-4c56-81bc-68dc3a95bd4f.png)